DavidAlexanderMoe/Flight-Price-Prediction/README.md

-# flight-price-prediction
-EDA and prediction for flight tickets
+# Flight Price EDA and Prediction using ML models in R

-## Click on the Title.md file to view the analysis
+## Title.md file to read the analysis.